Large Molecule – Identity and Purity Testing

-Size exclusion, ion exchange and reverse phase chromatography are often used in identity and purity/impurity lot release tests of large molecules by HPLC.
-If the chromatogram of the sample differs from the reference chromatogram impurities may be present.
-Following validated methods, Pacific BioLabs can perform your HPLC lot release test for identity and purity in a dependable and efficient manner.
+Size exclusion, ion exchange and reverse phase chromatography are often used in identity and purity lot release tests of large molecules by HPLC.
+Following validated methods, Pacific BioLabs can perform lot release test for identity and purity in a dependable and efficient manner.

-Protein aggregates and other impurities such as protein fragments or unreacted components remaining from the manufacture of conjugated or fusion proteins can be analyzed by HPLC with size exclusion chromatography (SEC).
-For conjugated proteins or larger polymeric compounds where mass spectrometry cannot be used to determine molecular mass, HPLC with SEC can be used with dextran mass standards and refractive index (RI) detection to estimate the molecular mass.
-Alternatively, HPLC with SEC can be coupled with RI and light scattering detection to measure the molecular mass of larger, intact biological compounds.
+Protein aggregates and impurities such as protein fragments or unreacted components remaining from the manufacture of conjugated or fusion proteins can be analyzed by HPLC with size exclusion chromatography (SEC).
+SEC can be used with dextran mass standards and refractive index (RI) detection to estimate the molecular mass.
+Alternatively, SEC can be coupled with RI and light scattering detection to measure the molecular mass of larger, intact biological compounds.

 SDS-PAGE separates out proteins in a polyacrylamide gel based on size.
 SDS coats the proteins in a negative charge and the molecules are pulled through a gel matrix by running a current through the gel.
 Larger proteins have a harder time moving through the gel, therefore proteins of different sizes become separated.
 Clipped or degraded proteins can be detected by viewing bands that differ from the band produced by the biological product.